episerver/upgrade-assistant-extensions/README.md

-# EPiServer Update Assistant Extensions
+# EPiServer Upgrade Assistant Extensions

 This repository contains extensions to the Upgrade Assistant tool specific to EPiServer scenarios.